hernansartorio/hernansartorio.github.io/source/_posts/2019-06-25-starting-with-why.md

 ## Writing can be helpful to other people

-A common thought I had was that I don’t know enough about any subject that would qualify me to write about it.
+A common thought I had was that I don’t know enough to be qualified to write about any subject.
 People with more experience than me have already written about the same things I know or I’m learning.
 What could *I* contribute?

 Eventually, I realized that [there’s no magic amount of experience that would make me worthy of sharing my ideas][14].
 In fact, it’s irrelevant.
 [People who have just learned something][15] [are the most qualified to teach it][16].
 Sharing what I know—even if it’s something new to me—can be helpful to people who are on the same learning path.
 And I know this because I sure as hell have learned a lot from people who have been generous enough to write about what they’ve learned and shared it with the world.